pablisco/auto-module/readme.md

 }
 ```

-This means that instead of calling:
+This means that instead of using:

 ```kotlin
 implementation(local.features.home)
 ```

-you'll be able to call:
+you'll be able to use:

 ```kotlin
 implementation(banana.features.home)
 ```

-Note: The casing of the provided name will no be changed.

-Another note: Certain names (like "modules") are not allowed since we use `DependencyHandler`
+Note: Certain names (like "modules") are not allowed since we use `DependencyHandler`
-to namespace the root module and it already has a `modules` property defined as a Java method
+to scope the root module and it already has a `modules` property defined as a Java method
-with name `getModules`.
+with name `getModules()`.

+This type of scoping is used to avoid leaking everywhere in the build script.

 ## Legacy Groovy Script support

-When you have a large project, it may be possible to migrate all scripts to Kotlin.
+When you have a large project, it may not be possible to migrate all your scripts to Kotlin.
-It's possible to use the same semantics as we have in Kotlin in Groovy scripts:
+However, you can use the same semantics as you have in Kotlin with Groovy scripts:

 ```groovy
 implementation(local.features.home)
 ```

-This allows to have a smooth migration to Kotlin Scripts in the future but remain with minimum
+This allows you to have a smooth migration to Kotlin Scripts in the future but remain with minimum
-changes in the remaining scripts.
+changes in the mean time.

+If you want to keep using Gradle with Groovy scripts, instead of Kotlin, this plugin will still
+work.
+However, you still need to add support for kotlin in `buildSrc/build.gradle`.